History and Purpose

-The Mission of the EXCEL Program
+The Mission of Trinity Florida's Undergraduate Program

 - You are busy and have many competing responsibilities.
 To introduce any educational program into already full schedules is a considerable challenge.